wp-plugins/code-snippets-tags/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed an incorrect filter hook preventing snippet tags from saving

 = 1.2 =
 * Fixes for Code Snippets 1.8
 * Make sure plugin cannot be loaded with an older version of Code Snippets